reinder42/PracticeHour/README.md

 ## About Practice Hour

 - **WHEN:** Every Thursday at 20:00 CEST.
 See next events [here](https://learnappmaking.com/live).
-- **WHAT:**: An online live event about iOS development with Swift.
+- **WHAT:** An online live event about iOS development with Swift.
 Learn to play with code, on your own.
 - **WHO:**  It's for beginner and intermediate-level iOS developers.
 Everyone is welcome.
 - **WHERE:** Join the livestream at [https://bit.ly/2JpZ2so](https://bit.ly/2JpZ2so)